 How to Prune Lavender

-- Hedge Shears: Useful for shaping and trimming larger lavender bushes.
+- Hedge Shears: Ideal for shaping and trimming lavender bushes up to 2 ¼ inches thick.

 1. Deadheading Lavender Blooms